codio/tutorial_nodeschool_promises/annotations.md

 - [Q API Reference](https://github.com/kriskowal/q/wiki/API-Reference)

 @annotation:tour to_reject_or_not_to_reject
-#To Reject or not to Reject
+#3.
+To Reject or not to Reject
 ###What happens if we reject AND resolve a promise?

 The [Promises/A+ spec](http://promises-aplus.github.io/promises-spec/) states that a promise, once fullfilled or rejected, may NOT change states for the rest of its lifetime.
 This is an important feature of promises and it is also one of the things that differentiates it from an EventEmitter (and other forms of repeatable callbacks);